jeetsukumaran/DendroPy/doc/source/index.rst

         The many ways to get DendroPy up and running on your system.

-    :doc:`DendroPy Tutorial </tutorial/index>`
+    :doc:`DendroPy Primer </primer/index>`

-        A detailed tutorial on how to use the DendroPy library, with lots of annotated practical examples and code walk-throughs.
+        A detailed primer on how to use the DendroPy library, with lots of annotated practical examples and code walk-throughs.

     :doc:`DendroPy Library API Reference </library/index>`